 Leatherhead Lease Extension - Your Legal Fees Calculator

-I am hoping to extend the lease on my garden flat in Leatherhead I am looking for a local company to calculate the premium.
-I have a premium value that the freeholder has given me.
+I am planning to extend the lease on my ground floor flat in Leatherhead I am looking for help to verify the premium.
+I have a quote from the freeholder.
 I would like to go forward as soon as possible, but for the right premium and fee.

 I am currently negotiating a lease extension for my flat in Leatherhead as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?